2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/30-05/04 Peonies bloom

-April 30th, 2025-May 4th is Spring-Last stage of SEIMEI (Pure and clear)-18th Peonies bloom.”
+April 30th, 2025-May 4th is Spring-End of SEIMEI (Pure and clear)-18th Peonies bloom.”
 The 18 KOU is the end of the KOKUU period, which also means the end of spring.
 The BOTAN (peony) that blooms at this time of year is a flower that heralds the transition from spring to summer.
 Each BOTAN flower only blooms for one week.
 So, in the SHICHIJYUNI-KOU calendar, summer will have arrived when BOTAN flowers finish blooming.

 This year, I visited SEISUIJI Temple (WAKAHO, NAGANO City) again.
 This temple is affectionately known as the “BOTAN Temple.”